mariana-stefani/portfolio/README.md

 * **Result:** This test has passed.

 **About Buttons – When User is Logged In:**
-* **Plan 1:** User clicks on Add New Skill and/or Edit button is redirected to Add New Skill and/or Edit Skill page
+* **Plan 1:** User clicks on Add New Skill and/or Edit button is redirected to Add New Skill and/or Edit Skill page.
 * **Plan 2:** User clicks on the Delete button and the skill is deleted from the database.
 * **Result:** Both tests have passed.